You are here

 State Model Evaluation System

-The development of the Colorado State Model Evaluation System has been guided by five key priorities:
+The development of the Colorado State Model Evaluation System was guided by five key priorities:

 - Data should inform decisions, but human judgment will always be an essential component of evaluations